 5. Set up folders.
 This will help organized Sometimes our papers pile up high because we don’t have good places to put them.
 Create some simple folders with labels for your major bills and similar paperwork.
 Put them in one spot.
 Your system doesn’t have to be complete, but keep some extra folders and labels in case you need to quickly create a new file.

 6. File /arrange things where they should belong as quickly as possible.
 Once you’ve created your simple filing system, you just need to learn to use it regularly.
 Take a handful of papers from your pile, or your inbox, and go through them one at a time, starting from the top paper and working down.
 Make quick decisions: trash them, file them immediately, or make a note of the action required and put them in an “action” file.
 Don’t put anything back on the pile, and don’t put them anywhere but in a folder (and no cheating “to be filed” folders!) or in the trash/recycling bin.

-Finally, if you find all of these a tad overwhelming and you live in the London area, why not give Citywide Cleaning Service a call on 020 8507 1623 or log on http://www.citywidecleaning.co.uk.
-We are a London based cleaning company providing quality cleaning services, commercial cleaning, contract cleaning, domestic cleaning, home cleaning, school cleaning, residential cleaning and End of Tenancy cleaning services at competitive rates.
+Finally, if you find all of these a tad overwhelming and you live in the London area, why not give Citywide Office Cleaning Company London a call on 020 8507 1623 or visit http://www.citywidecleaning.co.uk.
+We are a London based cleaning company providing quality office cleaning services, commercial cleaning, contract cleaning, domestic cleaning, home cleaning, school cleaning, residential cleaning and End of Tenancy cleaning services at competitive rates.